saintsHr/VetraOS/README.md

 4. run `make clear` (optional, if you want to clear the .o and .bin files)

 5. run `make run` if you want to test (qemu needed for this step!)

-if you are on linux you can simply run this command to do everything:

-debian or ubuntu:

-`sudo apt update && sudo apt install -y build-essential qemu grub-pc-bin xorriso mtools gcc i686-elf-gcc binutils && make full`